‘Game Of Thrones’: Daenerys Targaryen Wax Figure Gets Poor Reviews

 Introducing ???????????????????? @emilia_clarke character from @gameofthrones #DaenerysTargaryen #Khaleesi #HouseOfTargaryen #GOT #LadyOfDragonstone ???????????????? ????????????????????
 Make sure you come and see it now! #gameofthrones #waxmuseum #dublin #thingstodo #templebardublin #templebar #got7 #gotg #gameofthrones8 #gameofthronesedits #gameofthronesquotes #gameofthronesfacts #gameofthronesfamily #gameofthronescast #emiliaclarke #emiliaclarke❤️ #emiliaclarkefans #emiliaclarkeedit #emiliaclarkefan

 The roasting of the figurine is not the worst thing that’s happened to a wax figure this year.
-Per The Inquisitr, an assailant attacked and beheaded the wax likeness of rapper Sean “Diddy” Combs,” at the Madame Tussaud’s Wax Museum in New York back in February.
+Per The Inquisitr, an assailant attacked and beheaded the wax likeness of rapper Sean “Diddy” Combs at the Madame Tussaud’s Wax Museum in New York back in February.
 Per The New York Daily News, a 44-year-old with a lengthy rap sheet was arrested a few days later for the Diddy statue assault.

-He received a second-degree criminal mischief charge, as well as an unrelated count of violating an order of protection against a girlfriend.
+He received a second-degree criminal mischief charge as well as an unrelated count of violating an order of protection against a girlfriend.
 His motive for attacking the Diddy figure remains unknown.